CLSherrod/clsherrod.github.io/now.md

 ---
 This is a [now page](https://nownownow.com/about).

-Updated on Tuesday June 18th, 2024.
+Updated on Sunday June 23th, 2024.

 ## Recently Published
+- Updated my [robots.txt file](https://christophersherrod.com/robots.txt) to disallow bad bots and AI crawlers.
 - New article because a friend got hacked [Strengthening Your Online Security: The Power of Strong Passphrases and Two-Factor Authentication](https://christophersherrod.com/security/)
 - Wrote [Beyond the Neighborhood: Entrepreneurial Lessons from Mr. Rogers](https://christophersherrod.com/fred-rogers/)
 - Created my [/slashes page](https://christophersherrod.com/slashes) to list all my common slashes pages.